FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-08/01-intro-to-react-native.md

 In preparation for tomorrow's lesson on navigation, you may also want to rough out container components for the app's other scenes (i.e. `Schedule`, `Session`, `Speaker`, and `Faves`).

-Be sure to set-up all of the colors for you app in an object exported from `config/styles.js` too.
+Be sure to set-up all of the colors for your app in an object exported from `config/styles.js` too.

 ---